danielnbarbosa/drlnd_navigation/results/Report.md

 | Dueling Network  | 247.6  | 290         |

 Surprisingly it is clear that vanilla DQN, without any of the enhancements, is the best algorithm for this environment.
-This maybe due to the fact that Double DQN and Dueling Networks had the lest impact amongst a variety of enhancements that were brought together in the [Rainbow DQN](https://arxiv.org/abs/1710.02298).
+This may be due to the fact that Double DQN and Dueling Networks had the least impact amongst a variety of enhancements that were brought together in [Rainbow DQN](https://arxiv.org/abs/1710.02298).

 #### Neural network model
-As we are dealing with a high dimensional continuous state space, tabular Q learning methods will not be effective here.
-Instead we use neural networks to do function approximation and estimate the q values.
 The neural network model maps the state (input) to actions (output).
 It consists of a two fully connected hidden layers, each with 32 nodes and using relu activation.
 Networks with one, two and three hidden layers were all tested and two was found to work best.
-In addition the number of nodes in the hidden layer was tried with 16, 32 and 64, and 32 was found to work best.
+In addition the number of nodes in the hidden layers was tried with 16, 32 and 64, and 32 was found to work best.

 #### Other hyperparameters
 In addition to the DQN algorithm and the neural network model, tweaking epsilon was the other hyperparameter that was found to improve learning speed.
-An aggressive epsilon decay rate of 0.97 and a lower bound on epsilon of 0.001 both helped.
+An aggressive epsilon decay rate of 0.97 and a lower bound on epsilon of 0.001 both helped decrease the time needed to solve the environment.

 #### Metrics
 See the graphs below for an example of a typical training run.
-There are three pairs of graphs for reward, loss and entropy.
+There are three pairs of graphs: reward, loss and entropy.

-- The score (reward) can be seen to be consistently increasing over time.
+- Score (reward) can be seen to be consistently increasing over time.
 This is the best indication that the agent is learning.
--  The loss is also increasing over time but this is not typically a problem in reinforcement learning applications as it is not the metric we are trying to minimize.
-What are most interested in is converging on a policy that can maximize reward.
+- Loss is increasing over time due to the policy constantly changing.
+This is fairly typical with DQN, if training is run long enough loss should decrease again.
-- The entropy is decreasing over time.
+- Entropy is decreasing over time.
 Entropy is a measure of how certain the agent is of its predictions.
-This should decrease over time as the agent learns and gets more confident.
+Ideally entropy decreases as rewards increase.

 Results vary depending on the seed but typically the agent is able to solve the environment in 150 - 250 episodes.